Emergence of the exotic bottomoniumlike state $Y(10650)$ and support from Belle and Belle II data

+where $i$ runs over the coupled open-bottom channels, $j$ denotes the observed final state, $g_j(\Lambda)=|{\rm Res}_j|$ is the effective coupling constant, $k_j(E)$ is the corresponding on-shell momentum, and ${\cal B}$ absorbs the short-distance production strength of the pole in $e^+e^-$ annihilation.
+The coupled-channel pole calculation can determine $E_Y$ and the residues $g_i(\Lambda)$, but not the overall production factor ${\cal B}$.

 We then turn to a comparison with existing experimental data.
-Notably, recent measurements by the Belle and BelleII Collaborations provide valuable insight into these open-bottom final states~\cite{Belle:2021lzm,Belle-II:2024niz}.
-An intriguing observation arises in the $e^+e^- \to B\bar{B}^{*}$: a clear dip structure is seen near the $B^*\bar{B}^{*}$ threshold.
-In fact, BelleII assumes the cross section to vanish at this dip minimum due to the implication of the inclusive process $e^+e^- \to b\bar{b}(\mathrm{total})$ \cite{Dong:2020tdw}.
-On the other hand, in the $e^+e^- \to B^*\bar{B}^{*}$, a strong threshold enhancement is reported, with the cross section reaching a typical level of 0.1 nb only 3.7 MeV above the threshold \cite{Belle-II:2024niz}.
-Such a feature is difficult to reconcile with a smooth background contribution and instead points to a nearby pole structure.
+Recent measurements by the Belle and Belle II Collaborations provide valuable information on the relevant open-bottom final states.
+The cross section distribution of $e^+e^-\to B\bar B^*$ shows a potential structure near the $B^*\bar B^*$ threshold.
+In $e^+e^-\to B^*\bar B^*$, Belle II observes a pronounced threshold enhancement, with the cross section already reaching the typical level of $0.1$ nb at only $3.7$ MeV above threshold~\cite{Belle:2021lzm,Belle-II:2024niz}.
+As shown in Fig.~\ref{fig:bstarbstar_threshold}, the predicted $Y(10650)$ pole naturally accounts for this channel-opening enhancement.

-Given that we have computed the line shapes associated with the poles in Fig. \ref{fig:lineshape}, we can make a direct comparison with experiments, and these results are shown in Fig. \ref{fig:Comparison}.
-Although the absolute cross sections are not predictable, the relative strength of the $Y(10650)$ contributions to the $B\bar{B}^{*}$ and $B^*\bar{B}^{*}$ final states can be inferred.
-For each cutoff value, we fit the theoretical line shape of $Y(10650)$ to match the enhancement data point at the threshold above 3.7 MeV in the $B^*\bar{B}^{*}$ channel, we then predict the associated cross section in the $e^+e^- \to B\bar{B}^{*}$.
-Strikingly, the predicted peaks from $Y(10650)$ in the $B\bar{B}^{*}$ channel appear near the location of the observed dip and exhibit magnitudes that are consistent with experimental expectations.